Pre-Construction Planning Services for Historic Restoration

 Without this careful planning, it is all too easy for a project to fall off schedule and miss key dates and milestones.

 That is why the first step of every project that we work on is to create a plan that will guide the entire restoration through to a successful completion.
 Though each project is, of course, unique, this planning phase will often require a number of services specifically designed to inform the rest of the project and specification.
+We strive to provide the highest quality design-build services, with over forty years experience in construction services.

 Pre-Construction Planning & Analysis

+We can help you every step of the design-build process.
 Before any work takes place, care must be taken to understand the structure as it currently exists.
 This may be achieved by conducting a historic paint analysis and finishes investigation, plaster conditions survey, or mural conditions assessment, drafting a protection plan for vulnerable works, and guiding the client through the process of drafting a specification and mocking up a design for the project to go out to bid.

 Pre-Construction Mockup, Samples, and Design